joomengine/jcb-documentation/077-Run-Expansion-Explained.md

 When you click the **Run Expansion** button in JCB, it may initially display an error such as:

-> “Expansion failed.
-Please check your settings in the Global Options of JCB under the Development tab.”
+> "Expansion failed.
+Please check your settings in the Global Options of JCB under the Development tab."

 This occurs because the feature needs to be properly configured before use.